Consistent Approval-Based Multi-Winner Rules: Introduction

 \subsection{Structure of the Paper}

 This paper is structured as follows: We briefly state preliminary definitions in Section~\ref{sec:prel}.
 Section~\ref{sec:abc-counting} contains a formal introduction of ABC counting rules, their defining set of axioms, and the statement of our main technical tool (Theorem~\ref{thm:characterizationWelfareFunctions}).
-In Section~\ref{sec:proportionality}, we discuss and prove theorems that explore how different axioms of (dis)proportionality yield specific ABC counting rules: Section~\ref{sec:dhondt} contains the axiomatic characterization of Proportional Approval Voting based on D'Hondt proportionality, Section~\ref{sec:disequ} the characterization of Multi-Winner Approval Voting based on disjoint equality, and Section~\ref{sec:disdiv} the characterization of Approval Chamberlin--Courant via disjoint diversity.
-Section~\ref{sec:lower-quota} makes the statement precise that only functions ``close'' to $f_\text{PAV}$ can satisfy the lower quota axiom.
-Finally, in Section~\ref{sec:concl} we summarize the big picture of this paper and discuss further research directions.
+In Section~\ref{sec:proportionality}, we discuss and prove the axiomatic characterization of Proportional Approval Voting based on D'Hondt proportionality, the characterization of Multi-Winner Approval Voting based on disjoint equality, and the characterization of Approval Chamberlin--Courant via disjoint diversity.
+In Section~\ref{sec:extensions} we extend these characterizations: we make the statement precise that only functions ``close'' to $f_\text{PAV}$ can satisfy the lower quota axiom, extend the characterization of PAV to arbitrary divisor methods, and translate our results to ABC choice rules.
+Finally, in Section~\ref{sec:concl} we summarize the big picture of this paper.
 As this paper contains a large number of proofs, we have moved substantial parts into appendices.
 Appendix~\ref{sec:app:countingrules} contains the main technical and most complex part of this paper, the proof of Theorem~\ref{thm:characterizationWelfareFunctions}.
-Appendix~\ref{sec:app:proof-details} contains omitted proofs for non-essential lemmas and propositions.
-Finally, in Appendix~\ref{sec:app:choice_rules}, we show how to translate some of our results from the setting of ABC ranking rules to ABC choice rules.
+Appendix~\ref{sec:app:proof-details} contains further omitted proofs, including proofs of the main theorems of Section~\ref{sec:proportionality}. \arxiv{Appendix~\ref{sec:appendix-disjointequ} contains a technical note on the disjoint equality axiom as used in Theorem~\ref{thm:approval-characterizationB}.} In Appendix~\ref{sec:app:choice_rules}, we show how to translate some of our results from the setting of ABC ranking rules to ABC choice rules.